dairiley/retail-demo-store/README.md

 If you chose to have the Amazon Personalize campaigns automatically built post-deployment, this process will take an additional 2-2.5 hours.
 This process happens in the background so you don't have to wait for it to complete before exploring the Retail Demo Store application and architecture.
 Once the Personalize campaigns are created, they will be automatically activated in the [Web UI](src/web-ui) and [Recommendations](src/recommendations) service.
 You can monitor the progress in CloudWatch under the `/aws/lambda/RetailDemoStorePersonalizePreCreateCampaigns` log group.

 #### Amazon Pinpoint Campaigns
-If you chose to have the Amazon Pinpoint campaigns automatically built (‘Auto-Configure Pinpoint’ is set to ‘Yes’ in the CloudFormation template), this process will take an additional 20-30 minutes.
+If you chose to have the Amazon Pinpoint campaigns automatically built (`pre_create_pinpoint_workshop` is set to `true` in `cdk.json`), this process will take an additional 20-30 minutes.
 Once the Pinpoint campaigns are created, they will be automatically visbile in the [Web UI](src/web-ui).
 However, there are some manual steps described below that are required for enabling the Pinpoint channels.

 ##### Pinpoint Emails: